Republic P-43 Lancer: YP-43 prototype

 The YP-43 differed from AP-4 in having a "razorback" fuselage with a tall spine extending back from the canopy.
 The engine air intake was moved from the port wing to under the engine resulting in the distinctive ovoid cowling.
 The aircraft was powered by an R-1830-35 14-cylinder air-cooled radial engine with a General Electric B-2 turbo-supercharger generating 1,200 hp and driving a three-blade variable-pitch propeller.
 Armament consisted of two synchronized .50 in machine guns in the cowl and a single .30 in machine gun in each wing.

 The first of 13 YP-43s was delivered in September 1940, the last in April 1941.
 Early testing revealed a strong tendency to yaw during takeoff and landing rolls, fixed by redesigning the tailwheel.
 Although the aircraft exceeded the initial USAAC performance requirements, by 1941 it was clearly obsolete, lacking maneuverability, armor, or self-sealing fuel tanks.
-The USAAC felt the basic P-35/P-43 design had exhausted its reserves for further improvement in performance and shifted its interest to the promising P-47.
+The USAAC felt the basic P-35/P-43 design had exhausted its reserves for further improvement in performance and shifted its interest to the promising Republic P-47 Thunderbolt.